HunterStanton/sh4bin/README.md

 Right now if sh4bin cannot get a handle on a file (such as if it is being used) it will throw an exception and crash.
 In the future I would like to add error handling so that the user isn't left to parse an exception to figure out what went wrong.

 ## Compatibility
 This tool correctly unpacks .bin files from all Silent Hill 4 versions (PC, XBox, and PS2).
-Repacking will also technically work, but will crash the game on all versions due to the problem mentioned above.
+Repacking is also supported on all platforms.

 ## Credits
 * Hunter Stanton (@hunterstanton)